 GSMNP, Tenn.
-(WVLT) -- Officials have identified human remains found in the Great Smoky Mountains National Park Monday.
+(WVLT) -- Officials are looking for information surrounding the death of a Blount County man after his remains were found in the Great Smoky Mountains National Park on July 8.

 The remains were identified as David J. Carver, age 64, of Blount County.
 The circumstances surrounding his death are still under investigation.